Ultimate Travel Guide to Ait Benhaddou

 When is the best time to visit Ait Benhaddou?

 The ancient ksar of Ait Benhaddou is a year-round destination, but visiting during different seasons offers vastly different experiences.
-For those who don't love the heat, late spring to early fall is ideal.
+For those who don't love the heat, I think late spring to early fall is ideal.
 By June, temperatures soar into the 30s, making mid-day exploration a scorching adventure.
-July and August bring sizzling heat and teeming crowds of European vacationers.
+July and August bring really hot temperatures and crowds of European vacationers.

 By purchasing through my links, you’ll be supporting my website at no additional cost to you